francois-egner/Try-Typescript/README.md

 # Try-Typescript

+You can find this library on NPM: [Try-Typescript](https://www.npmjs.com/package/try-typescript)

 ## Overview

 This repository contains an implementation of the `Try` class, inspired by the Vavr library in Java.
 The `Try` class is a functional programming construct designed to handle computations that may result in success or failure.
 It allows developers to encapsulate exceptions and manage error handling in a more functional and expressive manner, reducing boilerplate code and improving code readability.